Yoast/wordpress-seo/readme.txt

 	* Admin -> Dashboard -> Added error message for when meta description tag removal from theme file fails.
 	* Admin -> Titles & Meta -> Added option to add meta keywords to post type archives.
 	* Admin -> Social -> Facebook -> Added error messages for if communication with Facebook failed.
+	* Admin -> Import -> WPSEO settings -> Better error messages for when importing the settings fails and better clean up after itself.
 	* Adminbar -> Keyword research links now also search for the set the keyword when editing a post in the back-end.
 	* [Usability] Proper field labels for user profile form fields.
 	* General jQuery efficiency improvements.